 On February 13, 2007, the Board adopted the General Fund Contingency policy to establish a level equal to 10% of the General Fund total budget.
-The current recommendation from staff for FY 15/16 is to maintain a \$12.7 million contingency amount within the General Fund which is approximately 5.5% of Proposed General Fund Expenditures.
+The current recommendation from staff for FY2016/17 is to maintain a \$12.7 million contingency amount within the General Fund which is approximately 5% of Proposed General Fund Expenditures and remains unchanged from FY2015/16.
 Appropriations for Contingencies are legal authorizations granted by the Board of Supervisors to be used for one-time unexpected needs that arise outside of the regular budget planning process.
 Pursuant to Government Code §29130, access to the Appropriation for Contingency requires a 4/5 vote of the Board of Supervisors.